• Skip to primary navigation

 Pantry Staples

-I’ve been futzin’ with this gluten free sourdough pancake recipe since last fall after creating my first gluten free sourdough starter and then a loaf of gluten free sourdough.
+I’ve been futzin’ with this gluten free sourdough pancake recipe since last fall after creating my first gluten free sourdough starter and then a loaf of gluten free sourdough bread.
 The texture and fluffy factor of these pancakes had to be just so before I shared the recipe with y’all.
-And finally, this gluten free pancake recipe came together.
+And finally, this recipe came together.

-Last year I was on a gluten free trial and Bob’s Red Mill Gluten Free Rolled Oats were a life saver.
-Oats are naturally gluten free, but to ensure that these oats maintain their gluten free integrity, Bob’s Red Mill handles them with care in their dedicated gluten free facility and batch tests to ensure gluten free status.
+Bob’s Red Mill Gluten Free Rolled Oats are naturally gluten free, but to ensure these oats maintain their gluten free integrity, Bob’s Red Mill handles them with care in their dedicated gluten free facility and batch tests to ensure gluten free status.

 Gluten free sourdough starter in a jar with a spoon in it.
 Ingredients for Gluten Free Sourdough Pancakes